AlenVelocity/MeowScript/README.md

 - **Paw-some syntax**: Meowscript's syntax is not really designed to be easy to read.
 But it's fun..
 I guess

 - **Adorable standard library**: Meowscript comes with a standard library filled with cat-themed functions and utilities.
-From `scratch` to `meow`, the standard library adds a feline touch to your programming experience.
+From `scratch` to `meow`, the standard library adds makes your coding experience much cuter
 ## Running Locally

 To get started with Meowscript, follow these steps: